 3.9 Summary

-Referring to the pilot work as a guide to conduct the study needed for this research, the researcher should be able to reproduce the research.
+Referring to the pilot work as a guide to conduct the study needed for this research, the researcher should be able to reproduce the results.
 Using the standard test ASTM D638 and gathering data from the stress diagram the data collected should result in findings that hemp fibers are a sustainable substitute for a material to use in digital fabrication for contemporary architecture.

-CHAPTER 4: REVIEWING OF COLLECTED DATA
+CHAPTER 4: REVIEW OF COLLECTED DATA

 4.1 Preparation for Data Collection

 The researcher conducted the experiment with five dog bone specimens of each material and carefully collected the data of each specimen that was tested.
-The pull test was conducted in a lab setting under the supervision of a trained personnel.
-The test was conducted at rates of 10 samples per second and a pulling rate of 1 mm per minute.
+The pull test was conducted in a lab setting under the supervision of a trained person.
+The test data was collected at a rate of 10 samples per second and a pulling rate of 1 mm per minute.
 A sample test was conducted to ensure that the test would not exceed the pulling capacity load that the machine was set up for and skew the data that would be collected.
 Each of the specimens was carefully measured using proper measuring tools.
 A digital caliper was used to measure the width of the testing area of the specimens and a digital thickness gauge to measure the thickness of each specimen.
 The researcher labeled each of the specimens one through five depending on the material of the dog bone.
 The following table shows the thickness and width of each specimen.